oradbsec/AskTomDBSecurity/2025-11/README.md

 # Oracle Database Security Office Hours
-# December 2025
+# November 2025
-# Oracle DB Security: A year in review and a sneak peek at 2026
+# Securing the Modern Data Platform with Oracle Key Vault

 ### I have a question I don't want to ask in the pubic forum.